 The DSL is a member of the senior leadership team.
 The DSL at All Saints Catholic High School is Mr S Pender, Headteacher; daily Safeguarding duties are undertaken by Mrs S Bell, Safeguarding Team Lead.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

-When the DSL/Safeguarding Team Lead is absent, the Deputies Mr D Stokes, Miss L Smith, Mrs E Walker, Mrs Breislin and Miss B Healy - will act as cover.
+When the DSL/Safeguarding Team Lead is absent, the Deputies Mr D Stokes, Miss L Smith, Mrs C Staniforth, Mrs Breislin and Miss B Healy - will act as cover.